Welcome to Redmond Parent Cooperative Preschool!

 Registration for 2021-22 is now open!!

-It is our sincere hope that we will be able to return to the full in-person learning model with appropriate safety protocols in place.
+We are planning to return to the full in-person learning model with appropriate safety protocols in place.
 We know from experience that preschoolers learn best when they are able to socialize, play and learn in a (sanitized) hands-on environment.
 The safety of our families and teachers is the utmost priority when we return in the Fall and the we will continue to adapt our program to meet the needs of our preschool families with this in mind.

 We've added a new FAQ page for questions regarding the 2021-2022 school year.